NetworkedPlanet/website/_posts/2016-02-29-linked-data-101-querying.md

 ![Create a data store in Polaris]({{page.imgdir}}pol-newstore.png){: width="550px" .img-medium .img-responsive .center-block .bordered-image}

-The Store Name field is pre-filled with a randomly generated name, so let's change it to something more memorable - Allotments.
+The Store Name field is pre-filled with a randomly generated name, so let's change it to something more memorable - *Allotments*.

 Then we're going to take the [RDF data produced in the last article](/blog/2016/02/18/linked-data-101-making-data-linkable-tutorial.html) (a download is available on that page) and upload it to our store.

 Importing data
 ---

-As we've got BrightstarDB installed on our local machine, we're going to run a Local Import.
-However there are [more options for importing data](http://brightstardb.readthedocs.org/en/latest/Using_Polaris/#importing-data) depending on your server set up.
+As we've got BrightstarDB installed on our local machine, we're going to run a Local Import (there are [more options for importing data](http://brightstardb.readthedocs.org/en/latest/Using_Polaris/#importing-data) depending on your server set up).

-Unzip the data download produced by the Level Up converter - this gives you the same data in three different formats - N-Triples, RDF-XML and Turtle.
+Unzip the data download produced by the Level Up converter.
+This gives you the same data in three different formats - N-Triples, RDF-XML and Turtle.
 Polaris can import any of these formats (along with N-Quads, RDF/JSON and Notation3), so I'm choosing to import the N-Triples file.

 Select the *Allotments* store from the connections list, then choose Store > New > Import Job.